 From the extended 16+ episode long stories to unforgettable characters, there really is nothing quite like a good Korean drama.
 There’s also nothing quite like the hollow feeling of loss you experience when your favourite show ends.
 Amidst the good, the bad and the ugly are some Korean dramas that stand the test of time and can be regarded as some of the best every created.
 Here, we’ll be showcasing our favourites over the years.

 Of course, do feel free to comment below if we’ve missed any noteworthy entries and we’ll be sure to review it and see if it makes the list.

 So without further ado, TheReviewGeek team present our picks (in no particular order!) for the best Korean Dramas of All Time.

-Update 1st September 2020 – This Post has been updated with new content!
+Update 8th October 2020 – This Post has been updated with links to our reviews!

 tvN’s first Saturday/Sunday night drama is an absolute firecracker.
 Blending excellent characterization, lots of twists and some believable detective work, Stranger is a must-watch Korean drama.
 A winner of 3 Baeksang Awards, Stranger earns those accolades with a story that keeps you guessing right to the very end.